civisanalytics/civis-services-streamlit/README.md

    The Civis Platform user account that's going to deploy this Streamlit app must have access to this GitHub repo.
 2. The following explains the expected files for your app.
-   Note that these files listed should be at the same directory in your GitHub repository.
+   Note that these files listed must be at the same directory in your GitHub repository.

    * Your app's entry-point Python script